melhorenvio/range-validator/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/melhorenvio/range-validator.svg?style=flat-square)](https://scrutinizer-ci.com/g/melhorenvio/range-validator)
 [![Total Downloads](https://img.shields.io/packagist/dt/melhorenvio/range-validator.svg?style=flat-square)](https://packagist.org/packages/melhorenvio/range-validator)

-This package has the objective of validate an array of ranges passed as function's parameter and return the invalid ranges with a message and code of the respective error.
-However, if there isn't problems with the ranges passed, the function will return a success message.
+This package has the objective of validate an array of ranges passed and define the invalid ranges with a message and code of the respective error.
+However, if there isn't problems with the ranges passed, the method will define a success message.

 ## Installation